mewennl/Call-Stack-Lab/README.md

 * All frames get popped after raise_exception()
 * Allows for stack trace rendering, copying how traceback looks
 * Updated demo to show both normal exceution and exception propogation, two scenarios

+# V5

+Features:
+* Automatic stack tracing using a decorator function wrapping the target function between call_stack call and return_ methods, including print statements
+* Wrapped the decorator inside another function called tracer to create a decorator factory and have control over passing a call stack in
+* Used inspect.signature to grab the function signature of the target function, as the call method requires such parameters
+* Output shows the entire call stack after pushing and popping operations